yaml/yamlscript/doc/modes.md

 ```

 Oops.
-Looks like we need to switching to data mode in there.
+Looks like we need to switch to data mode in there.

 ## Switching Modes